 What it title insurance?

-It is a insurance policy that will cover your legal expenses and make you whole again if there is some issue with the property after escrow has closed.
-E.g. The previous owner sold the house without the permission of his ex wife (who is co-owner), or some contractor has a lien on the house due to unpaid work, or the local power company decides to take advantage of an easement going through your backyard.
+It is an insurance policy that will cover your legal expenses and make you whole again if there is some issue with the property after escrow has closed.
+E.g. The previous owner sold the house without the permission of his ex-wife (who is co-owner), some contractor has a lien on the house due to unpaid work, or the local power company decides to take advantage of an easement going through your backyard.
 The situations that could lead to an issue with the title of your new home are endless.
 This is why title insurance was created.

 Here are 5 things you should know about title insurance: